Tim Gocklin, Oboe

 Matt Landry, Saxophone

-Matt has been featured on several concerts with Orchestra Canton, including Milhaud’s La Création du Monde, which he also performed in Portland, OR with eminent chamber musicians including Jennifer Frautschi and Tara Helen O’Connor, and he has performed Bernstein’s On the Town with the Dearborn Symphony.
-He also appears regularly with the Michigan Philharmonic.
+Matt has been featured on several concerts with the Michigan Philharmonic Orchestra, including Milhaud’s La Création du Monde, which he also performed in Portland, OR with eminent chamber musicians including Jennifer Frautschi and Tara Helen O’Connor.
+He has also performed Bernstein’s On the Town with the Dearborn Symphony.
 As well as Akropolis’ three studio albums, he can be heard on two CDs produced by the UM Symphony Band under the Equilibrium Records label, Raise the Roof and Classic Structures.
-Matt received his Bachelor’s degree Summa Cum Laude in Music Education and Saxophone from the University of Michigan, where he studied with Donald Sinta.
+He was also an adjudicator for the 2019 Chamber Music Yellow Springs National Chamber Music Competition.

 Ryan Reynolds, Bassoon

 The Akropolis Reed Quintet’s bassoonist, Dr. Ryan Reynolds, is Lecturer of Bassoon at Eastern Michigan University in Ypsilanti, MI.
 He received his education at the Interlochen Arts Academy (‘08), University of Michigan (BM ‘12, MM ‘14), and Florida State University (DM ‘17) where he studied with Eric Stomberg, Jeffrey Lyman, and Jeff Keesecker.